-Paperwork Reduction Act Notice: The annual public burden related to the Form R, which is approved under OMB Control No. 2070-0093, is estimated to average 52.1 hours per response.
-The annual public burden related to the Form A, which is approved under OMB Control No. 2070-0143, is based on a combination of the estimated burdens for 1) determining whether a listed toxic chemical is eligible for certification under the alternate threshold, and 2) completing the Form A. The burden of determining eligibility for certification is estimated to average 33.2 hours for each chemical that is certified.
-The burden of completing the Form A is estimated to average 1.4 hours, regardless of the number of chemicals being certified.
+Paperwork Reduction Act Notice: The annual public burden related to the Form R, which is approved under OMB Control No. 2070-0093, is estimated to average 29.6 hours per response for non-PBT chemicals and 51.3 hours per response for PBT chemicals.
+The annual public burden related to the Form A, which is approved under OMB Control No. 2070-0143, is estimated to average 20.5 hours for a facility that certifies one chemical per Form A Certification Statement.
+Responding to this information collection requires 1) determining whether a listed toxic chemical is eligible for certification under the alternate threshold, and 2) completing the Form A Certification Statement.
+The burden of determining eligibility for certification and associated recordkeeping is estimated to average 19.2 hours for each chemical that is certified.
+The burden of completing the Form A Certification Statement is estimated to average 1.4 hours, regardless of the number of chemicals being certified.
 The total burden per response is the combination of these two, and will vary depending on the number of listed toxic chemicals being certified.

-According to the Paperwork Reduction Act, "burden" means the total time, effort, or financial resources expended by persons to generate, maintain, retain, or disclose or provide information to or for a Federal agency.
-For this collection it includes the time needed to review instructions; train personnel to be able to respond to the collection of information; search data sources; complete and review the collection of information; and transmit or otherwise disclose the information.
+Burden means the total time, effort, or financial resources expended by persons to generate, maintain, retain, or disclose or provide information to or for a Federal agency.
+This includes the time needed to review instructions; develop, acquire, install, and utilize technology and systems for the purposes of collecting, validating, and verifying information, processing and maintaining information, and disclosing and providing information; adjust the existing ways to comply with any previously applicable instructions and requirements; train personnel to be able to respond to a collection of information; search data sources; complete and review the collection of information; and transmit or otherwise disclose the information.
 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
-The OMB control numbers for this information collection appear above and on the forms.
-In addition, the OMB control numbers for EPA's regulations, after initial display in the final rule, are listed in 40 CFR part 9.
+The OMB control numbers for EPA's regulations are listed in 40 CFR Part 9 and 48 CFR Chapter 15.

-Send comments on the accuracy of the provided burden estimates, and any suggested methods for minimizing respondent burden, including through the use of automated collection techniques to the Director, OEI Collection Strategies Division, U.S. Environmental Protection Agency (Mail Code 2822), 1200 Pennsylvania Avenue, N.W., Washington, D.C.
-20460.
-Include the OMB control number in any correspondence, but do not submit the requested information to this address.
+Send comments on the Agency's need for this information, the accuracy of the provided burden estimates, and any suggested methods for minimizing respondent burden, including through the use of automated collection techniques, to the Director, Collection Strategies Division, U.S. Environmental Protection Agency (2822), 1200 Pennsylvania Ave., NW, Washington, D.C.
+20460; and to the Office of Information and Regulatory Affairs, Office of Management and Budget, 725 17th Street, NW, Washington, DC 20503, Attention: Desk Officer for EPA.
+Include the EPA ICR number and OMB control number in any correspondence.

 The completed forms should be submitted in accordance with the instructions accompanying the form, or as specified in the corresponding regulation.